-Can you imagine how quickly your hair will regrow when you use the essential oil mixture which is proven to work more effectively than minoxidil?
+Can you imagine how quickly your hair will be stimulated when you use the essential oil mixture which is proven to work more effectively than minoxidil?

 Not to mention that the study participants didn’t change any other factors in their lifestyle, and didn’t even correct the underlying causes of their hair loss, like I show you how to do in this article.

-Now that you learnt the basic approach to using a dermaroller to stimulate regrowth, it’s time for one of the most powerful methods to you can use to naturally regrow hair.
+Now that you learnt the basic approach to using a dermaroller to stimulate collagen production and increased blood flow, it’s time for one of the most powerful methods to you can use to naturally reverse hair loss.

 This method involves using very specific scalp exercises and massages to increase blood flow directly to the hair follicles.
 Blood flow is the most important factor in hair loss/growth.